kubernetes/kubernetes/docs/admin/cluster-large.md

 ## Support

-At v1.2, Kubernetes supports clusters up to 1000 nodes with 30 pods per node and 1-2 containers per pod.
+At v1.2, Kubernetes supports clusters with up to 1000 nodes.
+More specifically, we support configurations that meet *all* of the following criteria:

+* No more than 1000 nodes
+* No more than 30000 total pods
+* No more than 60000 total containers
+* No more than 100 pods per node

 ## Setup